entree-capital/prefect-3-demo/README.md

 we will be configuring OIDC token to sync AWS and Github.

 1. Create a new [OIDC provider in AWS IAM](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-2#/identity_providers/create)

+2. create a new policy from `github-action-AssumeRoleWithAction.policy.json` and attach it to the role